Reception

 Welcome to Reception!

-In Reception, the teacher is Mrs Khan and the teaching assistant is Mrs Harker.
+In Reception, the teacher is Mrs Guest and the teaching assistants are Mrs Harker and Miss Pilcher.
 Please find below a brief outline of the topics to be covered this year and our daily/weekly routines.
 We follow a two-year rolling programme of topics in the Foundation Stage and we plan our adult led learning around our current topics.
 We also respond to the interests of the children which means we may divert from our planned topics.
 The provision of activities in the areas of our Reception classroom aim to support the development of all areas of the Early Years curriculum and the specific needs of the children.
 We access learning opportunities both indoors and outdoors throughout the school year.
 Here is an overview of the topics to be covered over the coming year in Reception:

 Term | Topics Covered | Brief Outline |